Yup'ik

-The Yupiit are the most numerous of the various Alaska Native groups and speak the Central Alaskan Yup'ik language, a member of the Eskimo–Aleut family of languages.
+The Yupiit are the most numerous of the various Alaska Native groups and speak the Central Alaskan Yupʼik language, a member of the Eskimo–Aleut family of languages.
 As of the 2010 U.S. Census, the Yupiit population in the United States numbered over 34,000 people, of whom over 22,000 lived in Alaska.
-The vast majority of these live in the seventy or so communities in the traditional Yup'ik territory of western and southwestern Alaska.
+The vast majority of these live in the seventy or so communities in the traditional Yupʼik territory of western and southwestern Alaska.
 About 10,000 speak the language.
-The Yup'ik had the greatest number of people who identified with one tribal grouping and no other race (29,000).
+The Yupʼik had the greatest number of people who identified with one tribal grouping and no other race (29,000).
 In that census, nearly half of American Indians and Alaska Natives identified as being of mixed race.

-Yup'ik, Cup'ik, and Cup'ig speakers can converse without difficulty, and the regional population is often described using the larger term of Yup'ik.
+Yupʼik, Cupʼik, and Cupʼig speakers can converse without difficulty, and the regional population is often described using the larger term of Yupʼik.
 They are one of the four Yupik peoples of Alaska and Siberia, closely related to the Sugpiaq ~ Alutiiq (Pacific Yupik) of south-central Alaska, the Siberian Yupik of St. Lawrence Island and Russian Far East, and the Naukan of Russian Far East.

-The Yup'ik combine a contemporary and a traditional subsistence lifestyle in a blend unique to the Southwest Alaska.
-Today, the Yup'ik generally work and live in western style but still hunt and fish in traditional subsistence ways and gather traditional foods.
-Most Yup'ik people still speak the native language and bilingual education has been in force since the 1970s.
+The Yupʼik combine a contemporary and a traditional subsistence lifestyle in a blend unique to the Southwest Alaska.
+Today, the Yupʼik generally work and live in western style but still hunt and fish in traditional subsistence ways and gather traditional foods.
+Most Yupʼik people still speak the native language and bilingual education has been in force since the 1970s.